bobbyflowstate/smovr-dash/docs/WEBHOOK_SETUP.md

 - Patient response pages are **public** (no authentication required)
 - Webhook failures do not prevent appointment creation
 - All webhook errors are logged to the console
-- If `WEBHOOK_URL` is not set, webhooks are skipped silently
+- If `SCHEDULE_WEBHOOK_URL` is not set, webhooks are skipped silently